pypa/cibuildwheel/docs/options.md

     CIBW_ENABLE: cpython-prerelease

     # Include free-threaded support
-    CIBW_ENABLE: cpython-free-threaded
+    CIBW_ENABLE: cpython-freethreading

     # Include both
-    CIBW_ENABLE: cpython-prerelease cpython-free-threaded
+    CIBW_ENABLE: cpython-prerelease cpython-freethreading

     # Skip building free-threaded compatible wheels on Windows
-    CIBW_ENABLE: cpython-free-threaded
+    CIBW_ENABLE: cpython-freethreading
     CIBW_SKIP: *t-win*
     ```

-    It is generally recommended to use `cpython-free-threaded` in a config
+    It is generally recommended to use `cpython-freethreading` in a config
     file as you can statically declare that you support free-threaded builds.

 !!! tab examples "pyproject.toml"